 - For our offline Database, the offline Database Providers may have obtained your personal data because you provided it to them directly (such as by completing a lifestyle survey), because you bought goods from that company or its providers, or because you subscribed to services provided by that company or its own providers.

 - For our online Database, we maintain a network of online Database Provider sources (‘Online Providers’) who provide us with personal data collected from their customers and authenticated users when they visit the Online Providers’ websites and mobile apps.
-This may include email addresses, cookie data, mobile IDs, and other online identifiers.
+This includes hashed email addresses, in addition to cookie data, mobile IDs, IP addresses and other online identifiers.

 Where we collect personal data from Database Providers, and hold it in the Database, we are a data controller.

 Some of our clients provide us with certain offline personal data (for example, names and contact details of all or a set of their current customers), which we match and link on their behalf to the data held in our Databases.
 This allows us to find online audiences for those clients that are based on their offline data, in order to allow those clients to deliver targeted advertising to the individuals in those online audiences.

 We also receive datasets from additional third parties who hold their customers’ personal data (‘Data Store Sellers’), match this to online identifiers using our Databases, and then make the resulting online marketing audience available on our ‘Data Store’ to our clients who wish to carry out marketing (‘Data Store Buyers’).

 We also assist our clients in distributing the matched online data and audiences to third parties (‘Distribution Partners’) who use it in the delivery of our clients’ online targeted advertising.

 Where we undertake this matching process and make third-party data available on our Data Store, we act as a data processor on behalf of those Data Store Buyers or Data Store Sellers (as applicable).